Table of contents

 Some other factors that may contribute to high risk include a high fat diet, obesity, smoking, chemical exposures, inflammation of the prostate gland, sexually transmitted infections, and having a vasectomy.

-Although screening for prostate cancer is an option, early screening is generally not recommended for younger men with no history of the disease.
+Although screening for prostate cancer is an option, doctors generally do not recommend early screening for younger men with no history of the disease.
 Men over 50 should discuss screening options with their health care professional.
-Screening is usually decided based on patient risk factors and potential benefit of early detection.
+They usually decide on screening based on patient risk factors and potential benefit of early detection.

 Screening options include: